justanotherbyte/kawa/README.md

 ### 10k JSON POST requests

-Using the `json` the serialize the data every request.
+Using the `json` library to serialize the data every request.

 ![json benchmark](.github/images/json-benchmark.png)